nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

     └── terraform
 ```

-`infrastructure` folder has all required and essential code
+The `infrastructure` folder has all the required
-to manage my personal infrastructure: integration with Cloud Providers,
+and necessary code to manage my personal
+infrastructure: integration with Cloud Providers,
-management my version control, and etc.
+management of my version control, etc.

-`terraform` is a tool specific subfolder for infrastructure.
+`terraform` is a tool-specific subfolder for
-I might want to test Pulumi or other IaaC tooling in the future
+infrastructure.
+I might want to test Pulumi
+or other IaC tooling in the future.
-and this project structure allows me test it in a quite flexible
+This project structure allows me to try
-manner.
+it flexibly.

-If you want to follow the suggested structure then run in the root of
+If you want to follow the suggested structure,
-you repository:
+then run in the root of your repository:

 ```shell
 mkdir -p infrastructure/terraform